multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Preconditions:**

-- getGGPPriceInAVAXFromOneInchshould only be called off-chain; it’s not reliable enough to be called on chain directly.
+- `getGGPPriceInAVAXFromOneInch` should only be called off-chain; it’s not reliable enough to be called on chain directly.

-- Assumes the Multisig update thegetGGPPRiceInAvaxquite often and that they are trustworthy.
+- Assumes the Multisig update the `getGGPPRiceInAvax` quite often and that they are trustworthy.

 **Inputs:**

 There aren’t input values here.

-### Function:setOneInch()\*\*
+### Function: `setOneInch()`

 **Intended behavior:**